-The working group convened to explore arts and humanities perspectives on ecosystem assessment that served as a prelude to this additional assignment on CES constituted a de facto representation of the environmental humanities in the UK.
-Building on the foundations of AHRC's Landscape and Environment programme (2005-10; and its follow-on Impact Directorship under Stephen Daniels, 2010-12), as well as additional AHRC-funded initiatives pursued over recent years as part of the cross-Council programmes on 'Researching Environmental Change', 'Living with Environmental Change', and (less obviously) 'Connected Communities'18 - some of which have been discussed here - this report also hopes to play a part in advancing the cause of the environmental humanities in the UK.
+The working group convened to produce this report constitutes a de facto representation of Environmental Humanities components in the UK.
+Building on the foundations of AHRC's Landscape and Environment programme (2005-10; and its follow-on Impact Directorship, 2010-12), as well as additional AHRC-funded initiatives pursued over recent years as part of the cross-council programmes on 'Researching Environmental Change', 'Living with Environmental Change', and (less obviously) 'Connected Communities' 22 - some of which have been discussed here - this group and this report provide a springboard for advancing the cause of the environmental humanities in the UK.

 The scale of the undertaking should not be underestimated.
-For the task ahead does not just entail bringing to wider attention precisely what the AH community has already achieved in this sphere - and what its future contribution could look like.
+For the task ahead does not just entail bringing to wider attention precisely what the AH community has already achieved in this sphere and what its future contribution could look like.
 The job also involves awareness raising and transformation within the AH community.
 Moreover, though there is a broad consensus regarding the desirability of a range of perspectives that includes AH approaches for the maximum potential of ES research to be realized, whether it is possible to identify or mobilize a combined, synthesized AH perspective remains to be seen.
 Some would argue that the next step is to spell out in even fuller detail the individual disciplinary perspectives on CES - creative/performative, literary, linguistic, geographical, historical, anthropological, archaeological, ethical, philosophical and aesthetic - that are collectively designated the arts and humanities.